 English and Civics Exceptions

-You are exempt from the English language requirement if you are age 50 or older and have lived as a permanent resident in the United States for 20 years (“50/20” exception), or if you are age 55 or older and have lived as a permanent resident in the United States for 15 years (“55/15” exception).
-If you are age 65 or older and have been a permanent resident for at least 20 years, you may also be given special consideration regarding the civics test.
+Individuals are exempt from the English language requirement if they are age 50 or older and have lived as a lawful permanent resident in the United States for 20 years (“50/20” exception),or if they are age 55 or older and have lived as a lawful permanent resident in the United States for 15 years (“55/15” exception).
+If an applicant is age 65 or older and has been a lawful permanent resident for at least 20 years, they may also be given special consideration regarding the civics test.

 Community Partnerships

 The International Rescue Committee (IRC) partners with many schools, libraries, labor unions, and other community organizations across Northern California to provide accessible immigration services.
-Request a free training or educational event about immigrant rights, naturalization, family petitioning, and other immigration processes by emailing Kayla Ladd at Kayla.Ladd [at] Rescue.org or calling (408) 277-0255 extension 202.
+Request a free training or educational event about immigrant rights, naturalization, family petitioning, and other immigration processes by emailing [email protected].

 The IRC is a nationwide partner of the New Americans Campaign (NAC), a diverse nonpartisan national network of respected immigration organizations, legal services providers, faith-based organizations, immigrant rights groups, foundations and community leaders.
 The Campaign transforms the way aspiring citizens navigate the path to becoming new Americans.
 In Santa Clara County, the NAC collaborative members include: Asian Law Alliance; Center for Employment Training (CET); International Rescue Committee (IRC); International Institute of the Bay Area; and Services, Immigrant Rights and Education Network (SIREN).
 In the East Bay, the NAC collaborative includes API Legal Outreach; Catholic Charities of the East Bay; East Bay Sanctuary Covenant; Filipino Advocates for Justice; International Rescue Committee; Jewish Family and Community Services East Bay; and Korean Community Center East Bay.